mlakolar/myWebSite/content/authors/mladen-kolar/_index.md

 bio: Mladen Kolar is an Associate Professor of Econometrics and Statistics at the University of Chicago Booth School of Business.
 His research is focused on high-dimensional statistical methods, graphical models, varying-coefficient models and data mining, driven by the need to uncover interesting and scientifically meaningful structures from observational data.

 interests:
-- Machine Learning
+- Statistical machine learning
-- Probabilistic Graphical Models
+- Probabilistic graphical models
-- High-Dimensional Statistics
+- Dynamic networks estimation
+- High-dimensional estimation and inference
+- Stochastic optimization with constraints
-- Distributed Optimization
+- Distributed optimization and federated learning

 education:
   courses: